After rebuke, top U.S. general says joining Trump church walk during protests was 'mistake'

 The National Guard supported law enforcement at the site.

-“As a commissioned uniformed officer, it was a mistake that I have learned from, and I sincerely hope we all can learn from it,” Milley said, but stopped short of apologizing outright.
+“As a commissioned uniformed officer, it was a mistake that I have learned from, and I sincerely hope we all can learn from it,” Milley said.
+He stopped short of apologizing outright.

+Esper on Thursday ordered a review of the National Guard’s response to the unrest, the Pentagon said.

+“The report will address a range of issues, including training, equipping, organizing, manning, deployment, and employment of National Guard forces,” it said in a statement.
+Army Secretary Ryan McCarthy will conduct the review, it said.

 As authorities were clearing the square, Trump delivered a speech at the White House condemning “acts of domestic terror” and saying the United States was in the grips of professional anarchists, violent mobs, arsonists, looters, criminals and others.

-He promised the mobilization of thousands of U.S. troops and told U.S. governors that same day he was putting Milley “in charge” of the protest response.

-Milley later seemed to reinforce Trump’s comments by appearing in downtown Washington D.C. that evening in camouflage fatigues.
+He promised the mobilization of thousands of U.S. troops and told state governors that same day he was putting Milley “in charge” of the protest response.
+Milley later seemed to reinforce Trump’s comments by appearing in downtown Washington that evening in camouflage fatigues.

-The protests following Floyd’s killing in Minneapolis, Minnesota, have been largely peaceful.
+The protests following Floyd’s killing in Minneapolis have been largely peaceful.
 Floyd, who was black, died after a white police officer knelt on his neck for almost nine minutes on May 25.

 Milley has not appeared in public to answer questions since the walk with Trump.
 His decision to deliver his remarks in a prerecorded message, as opposed to a news conference, precluded the possibility of taking questions, including about any split with the Republican president.